 3. Corporate Love Responsibility

 Hold on.
 It’s not just more marketing jargon.
-We just coined this term right now.
+We just coined this term last year.
 It still means ‘Corporate Social Responsibility’.
 All we wish to say is that Valentine’s is a great time to do some serious CSR – all in the name of love.

 Your retail brand could express love to animals, to everything vegan, to the senior community, to the parks in the area – there are so many options.
 Just pick one which resonates the most with your brand and your target audience and then celebrate your love by doing something good for that cause.
 You will be able to ride the wave of February 14’s popularity, and also get some CSR done on the way.
 Two birds, one stone.
 (Ouch!
 That’s an awful idiom, by the way.
 I don’t think I will use it again)